 Many bettors will use bad calls or the fact that referees may favor star players or certain teams as a reason for the games not being honest.
 There have been instances of this throughout all professional sports in the United States, and there are still are today, but this is still far from point shoving or throwing games.

 Does a Cy Young winning pitcher get the strike call more than an average starter when a pitch is borderline?
 You bet.
 Do NBA superstars benefit from favorable calls compared to other players when it comes to charges and blocking fouls?
 It sure seems like it.
-These aspects of the sport are just the reality.
+These aspects of the sport are just reality.

 Many fans are convinced the NBA “rigged” Game 6 of the NBA Finals between the Los Angeles Lakers and Sacramento Kings in favor of L.A.
 However, after revisiting the game more than a decade later, many agree that there’s no conclusive evidence that this was the case.
 Teams will occasionally suffer from a bad run of luck, and there may be games where calls don’t go their way.
-Just because a group of officials has a bad game in a playoff game or other prominent contest, doesn’t mean there’s a vast conspiracy.
+Just because a group of officials has a bad game in a prominent contest, doesn’t mean there’s a vast conspiracy.

 With that said, this is the only area where the league may have an influence on the outcome.
 After all, sports are entertainment.
 Commissioners may issue directives to referees to not call penalties or fouls on star players or perhaps show bias towards teams in larger markets.
 However, these instances aren’t exactly commonplace, and almost none of them have been truly confirmed, as mentioned in the Lakers-Kings example above.
-Most importantly, they’re not happening on a mass scale and offer no evidence of point shaving or match fixing concerning betting lines.
+Most importantly, they’re not happening on a mass scale and offer no evidence of point shaving or match fixing.

-Match fixing definitely happens.
+Match-fixing definitely happens.
 It’s just not something that is widespread or commonplace in American professional sports.
 European soccer, especially lower level clubs and Under 21 matches have been much more prone to fixes than American sports.
-For US based sports, NCAA football or basketball would be the most susceptible to corruption due to the lack of salaries for players.
+For US-based sports, NCAA football or basketball would be the most susceptible to corruption due to the lack of salaries for players.
 But once again, there’s no evidence that point shaving or other forms of corruption are a massive problem in college sports.